swat-sccs/SwatDiningLibrary/README.md

 # Swat Dining Object
+Version: v1.3.0

+Big thank you to Jesse Li for helping for "unscuffing" v1.2.0!

 Allows users to get information in a better JSON format than the one currently given by Swarthmore's Dining API.
 All menu items will be turned into individual objects with properties including allergy tags, dietary restrictions, menu type,